Global19-atlassian-net/spheres-augur-build/spheres_profile/README.md

 The next time you run the workflow, Snakemake will detect these modifications and rebuild your conda environment automatically.
 For more details, see [the Nextstrain team's description of how to manage software in Snakemake workflows](https://discussion.nextstrain.org/t/make-reproducible-workflows-with-conda-environments-and-pinned-augur-versions/107).

-## State- and territory-level colors
+## State- and territory-level colors and descriptions

-Each state- and territory-level build has its own custom color profile for display in auspice.
+Each state- and territory-level build has its own custom color profile and descriptions for display in auspice.
-These color profiles use a base color scheme based on [Emma Hodcroft's colors for her Southern USA builds](https://raw.githubusercontent.com/emmahodcroft/south-usa-sarscov2/master/profiles/south-central/colors.tsv).
+Color profiles use a base color scheme based on [Emma Hodcroft's colors for her Southern USA builds](https://raw.githubusercontent.com/emmahodcroft/south-usa-sarscov2/master/profiles/south-central/colors.tsv).
 For each build, the given build's state or territory is given a red color to clearly distinguish that division from other divisions in the auspice view.
 To build these custom build-level color schemes, run the following command from the top-level of the repository.